Skip to content

 - system/*.write

-A FHIR endpoint with OAuth 2.0 that accepts Patient and Encounter resources and forwards them as HL7v2 ADT messages:
+A FHIR endpoint that accepts Patient and Encounter resources and forwards them as HL7v2 ADT messages:

 id: fhir-to-hl7